Durga Puja – Date, Significance, Rituals and Puja Celebrations

 The Beginning

-• Around one week before the festival starts, which is the occasion of Mahalaya.
+- Around one week before the festival starts, which is the occasion of Mahalaya.
 The Goddess is invited to come to the earth.
-Also the eyes are drawn on the idols of the Goddess on this day, in an auspicious ritual called Chokkhu Daan.
+Also, the eyes are drawn to the idols of the Goddess on this day, in an auspicious ritual called Chokkhu Daan.
 In 2018, this will take place on October 8.

-• Prayers offerings to the Goddess happen every day during the festival, and she is worshiped in her various forms.
+- Prayer offerings to the Goddess happen every day during the festival, and she is worshiped in various forms.

-• On Ashtami, Goddess Durga worship starts in the form of a virgin girl in a ritual called the Kumari Puja.
-The word has its origin from Sanskrit Kaumarya, meaning “virgin”.
-The young girl worship happens as a manifestation of the divine female energy.
+- On Ashtami, Goddess Durga’s worship starts in the form of a virgin girl in a ritual called the Kumari Puja.
+The word has its origin in Sanskrit Kaumarya, meaning “virgin”.
+The young girl’s worship happens as a manifestation of the divine female energy.

 The End of Worship